Enjoy Happy Trails, the free monthly newsletter from Hiking For Her.

 My first thought would be in regards to your choice of backpack.

 If your pack doesn't distribute the weight appropriately between your sternum (breast bone) and your pelvic area, then it's going to show up in your neck muscles and the rhomboids (between your scapulae, or shoulder blades).

 Can you borrow or rent another pack, to test out this theory?

-A desk job could be training your neck muscles to crane forward (computer work, reading, etc.), and you are using that same pattern on the trail.
+A desk job could be training your neck muscles to crane forward (computer work, reading, etc.), and you automatically use that same pattern on the trail.

 This puts strain on your neck and upper back muscles.

 Your head is as heavy as a bowling ball, and your hard working neck and shoulder muscles will get weary if you're always tugging them out of alignment with your back.

 This tends to show up more quickly when you walk, as opposed to when you sit.

 Try to stay conscious about your head/neck posture next time you hike.

 If you have access to a trained sports massage therapist, s/he could give you some feedback about the amount of tension in these muscles, and could recommend stretches for before & after hiking.